 Mount Everest: 29,029′ (8,848 m)

 Logistical preparations are paramount on a guided Everest climbing expedition, and our experience and that of our team will provide you with unmatched support.
-This is a great opportunity for qualified climbers to join a very well organized Everest trip with a proven and experienced Sherpa team, base camp services, oxygen systems, high-tech communications, and medical support.
+This is a great opportunity for qualified climbers to join a very well-organized Everest trip with a proven and experienced Sherpa team, base camp services, oxygen systems, high-tech communications, and medical support.
 If the weather cooperates and you put in the proper training that such an endeavor requires, we feel that our acclimatization schedule and leadership will provide you with the best possible chance for reaching the summit.

-Mount Everest Expedition Itinerary China/North Side – Mountain Trip
+Mount Everest Expedition Itinerary – China/North Side

-Duration in country: Approx 60 days
+Duration in country: Approximately 60 days

 Please note this itinerary is merely an example.
 Decisions as to the actual itinerary will be made by the guides.

-Day 0: Arrive in Kathmandu, Nepal
+Day 0: Arrive in Kathmandu, Nepal.

 Day 1: Team meeting in Kathmandu.